 So what do we do when the questions pile on when we’re trying to sleep?

-Sometimes doubts can come like a torrent and it’s impossible to address them all.
-Look how King David addressed times like this in Psalm 131.
-He realized there’s no way to attain all the answers, so he entrusted his heart to God, and then I believe he went to sleep.
+Sometimes doubts can come like a torrent, and it’s impossible to address them all.
+Look at how King David handled times like this in Psalm 131.
+He realized there’s no way to attain all the answers, so he entrusted his heart to God.